 Is your computer backed up?
 With 2T hard disks at around $100, there’s no excuse not to have your computer backed up.
 At the very least, you should have an external USB Hard Disk with some kind of backup on it.
 If you haven’t – do it now!
 This is the easiest way.

 As for me – it’s the start of the New Year so I’ve re-evaluated my backup regime.
 I think it’s working well.
 Here’s what it is: Continue reading »

 Combining pdf documents on an Apple computer is easy.
-Leopard, Snow Leopard, Lion and Mountain Lion (the latest versions of Macintosh OSX) all have the ability to merge two different pdf documents together and even move pdf pages within a pdf file.
-There are lots of websites offering to sell software to do it, but you don’t need a third party program to do it – it’s built right in to OS X for free.
-Things have changed to make it a little easier with Mountain Lion so I’ve made a new post on merging two pdfs in Mountain Lion here, but for OSX prior to Mountain Lion, just follow the instructions below!
+The OSX built in preview application has the ability to merge two different pdf documents together and even move pdf pages within a pdf file.
+For all versions of OS X prior to Mountain Lion (that is Leopard, Snow Leopard, Lion) just follow the instructions below.
+Things have changed a little with Mountain Lion so I’ve made a new post on merging two pdfs in Mountain Lion, and there’s another slight change with OSX 10.9 Mavericks.

 Continue reading »

 Switching to OS X from a PC is a big change.
 Here are a some of my random thoughts on the transition.
 Continue reading »

 My friend Dave has just moved across to mac and he tells me that in Microsoft publisher you can use a booklet template to make a booklet.
 By booklet I mean A4 pages folded in half to make an A5 booklet that you staple in the middle.
 To do this all the pages need to be re-ordered, for example, page 8 goes near page 1, page 2 near page 7 and so on.
 Publisher did this automatically.

 With Pages in OS X there is no such built in option to do this automatically, but there is a great little program called ‘create booklet’ that will do it for you when you go to print the document.